Professional Translation Agencies Or Freelance Translators – Which One Is Your Match?

 - Direct communication – When working with freelance translators, you can contact them directly at any time without an intermediary.
 If there are some changes in the projects, both parties can discuss and find a solution in no time.
 This process helps save you a great deal of time.

-- A limited number of languages – Translators should be a native speaker of one language to perform a great translation.
+- A limited number of languages – Translators should be native speakers of one language to perform a great translation.
 This requirement leads to the fact that one translator can handle one (or two in some specific situations) only.
 If your projects include, let’s say, three to four language pairs, you have to find three or four freelance translators respectively.
 The rates of these translators might be lower than those of translation agencies, but you have to handle them all by yourself.

 - Lack of full translation process – A translator tends to focus on either translating, editing, proofreading, or DTP, i.e. one step in the whole translation process.
 Thus to complete a project, many freelancers must involve.
 Each person takes responsibility for each step in the process and you are the key person to manage and coordinate all those people.